sandstorm-io/sandstorm-website/_posts/2016-10-13-sharing-documents-rocketchat.md

 I'm sharing a pro-tip today because I like making sure that everyone gets the most productivity they can out of Sandstorm.

-Let's say I want to share a [Collection](https://apps.sandstorm.io/app/s3u2xgmqwznz2n3apf30sm3gw1d85y029enw5pymx734cnk5n78h)  with a group of colleagues who are already in the same [Rocket.Chat](https://apps.sandstorm.io/app/vfnwptfn02ty21w715snyyczw0nqxkv3jvawcah10c6z7hj1hnu0) chatroom.
-A Collection is similar to a folder or a Gmail "tag": it can contain multiple grains (e.g., documents, [Wekan boards](https://apps.sandstorm.io/app/m86q05rdvj14yvn78ghaxynqz7u2svw6rnttptxx49g1785cdv1h), chatrooms, photo albums).
-It's useful for organizing and group sharing, so everyone on a particular team is given access to a *collection* of documents, task-trackers, UI mockups, spreadsheets, and anything that's added to it in the future as long as they're part of the group. ([Here's more on how Collections works >>](https://sandstorm.io/news/2016-08-09-collections-app))

-To share a grain (e.g., document, spreadsheet, chatroom, Collection) with the chatroom, I first click the + icon in Rocket.Chat.
+Let's say I want to share a grain (e.g., a document, spreadsheet, git repository, or a [Collection](https://sandstorm.io/news/2016-08-09-collections-app)) with a group of colleagues who are already in the same [Rocket.Chat](https://apps.sandstorm.io/app/vfnwptfn02ty21w715snyyczw0nqxkv3jvawcah10c6z7hj1hnu0) chatroom.
+To do so, I first click the + icon in Rocket.Chat.

 ![Click on the + button in Rocket Chat](/news/images/rc_button.png)